Vagabond Yellow Logo

 Photo by Ashley Jaye Williams

-Vagabond’s first project is an art zine featuring contemporary Vietnamese visual artists, musicians, poets and writers.
-The zine features interviews with 13 Vietnamese visual artists, musicians, poets and writers.
+Vagabond’s first project is an art zine featuring 13 Vietnamese visual artists, musicians, poets and writers, mostly based in the DMV.
+The zine features artist interviews and photos.
 Each artist was also commissioned to write a letter to their younger selves as an act of self-love.
-The project culminated in a zine launch and outdoor exhibition featuring portraits of each artist printed on weather resistant material and exhibited in the Lost Origins outdoor Alley Gallery in 2024.
-Vagabond’s zine is in the collections of the Library of Congress and The People’s Archive at the MLK Library in Washington, DC.
+The project culminated in a zine launch and outdoor exhibition featuring portraits of each artist exhibited in the Lost Origins outdoor Alley Gallery.
+The project was supported by Wherewithal Grants, a regional regranting program of The Andy Warhol Foundation for the Visual Arts administered by Washington Project for the Arts, and a grant from the DC Commission on the Arts and Humanities.
+Vagabond is archived by the Library of Congress and The People’s Archive in Washington, DC.

 Vagabond Zine Artists